dgp1130/blog/README.md

 ## Development

-Run a hot-reloading server with `npm run start`.
+Run a hot-reloading server with `npm start`.

+Run tests with `npm test`.

+Make a one-off build with `npm run build`.
+This is not all that useful for local development, but CI takes advantage of it.

 ## Docs